timo-drick/Multiplatform-Preview/intellij-plugin/README.md

 Still under heavy development!

 Currently this plugin needs IntelliJ 2024.3 as minimum.
-Or Android Studio Meerkat (Canary build currently)
+Or Android Studio Meerkat (Canary build)

 To run the example:

-1. from directory `compose-jb/examples/intellij-plugin`:
+1. from directory `intellij-plugin`:

 * Run command in terminal `./gradlew runIde`.
 * Or choose **runIde** configuration in IDE and run it.